lelarios-f/paylocity_elarios/README.md

     2. You can select the main folder for the collection and in the top right you will find a "Run" button which will guide you through a set up screen for the run of the complete collection
 4. You can review the summary of the test in the "Test Result" section of Postman

+## -- Additional Notes

+Please find in this repository in the folder "Reports > elarios_bugs_report_paylocity.xlsx" an excel with the documentation for all the bugs found during the challenge.